m4ttsch/omscs-notes-notes/operating-systems/threads-and-concurrency.md

 ### Layered Pattern
-A layered model of multithreading is one in which similar subtasks are grouped together into a “layer” and the threads that are assigned to a layer can perform any of the subtasks in that layer.
+A layered model of multithreading is one in which similar subtasks are grouped together into a "layer" and the threads that are assigned to a layer can perform any of the subtasks in that layer.
 The end-to-end task must pass through all the layers.

 A benefit of this approach is that we can have specialization while being less fine-grained than the pipeline pattern.